ProfLehman/cs415_fall_2025/sql/database_project.md

 ## Final Notes
-* All SQL code blocks must work if executed in this order ie. create tables, insert data, queries, remove tables
+* All SQL code blocks must work if executed in this order ie. create tables, insert data, queries, delete tables
 * **10% project grade deduction for script errors**.
 Test your code!
 Have another student test your scripts.
 * The project represents **20% of your final grade**.
 * Start early, ask questions, and do your best!

+  -- end --

 ---